pepnochizzy/week03-assignment/README.md

 A clicker game

+# Game notes

+- Click the snail to gain more snails!
+- The game will autosave every second, so no worries about manual saving.

 # User Stories

 - 🐿️ As a developer, I want to retrieve upgrade information from an API so that all the developers working on the game can access a single, consistent source of up-to-date information.